offbynull/learn/Bioinformatics/input/input.md

    +---+---+---+---+---+---+---+
    ```

    The idea is that once the experimental cDNA is introduced to that region, it should bind to the control cDNA that's been printed to form double-stranded DNA.
-The color emitted in a region should correspond to the amount of gene expression for the gene that cDNA represents.
+The color emitted in a region should correspond to the amount of gene expression for the gene that region represents.
 For example, if a region on the sheet is fully yellow, it means that the gene expression for that gene is roughly equal (red mixed with green is yellow).
 On the other hand, if it's fully red, it means the amount of gene expression for that gene in the experimental sample was nothing.